margaretfoster/PRISM-framework/index.md

 The core is a **Design → Trace & Measurement → Estimation & Inference → Evaluation** workflow.
 This flow anchors inference within empirical social-science and ML architectures while acknowledging that work in opaque systems often requires *bespoke, indirect features* and *theory-centered judgment.*

-## Who is PRISM for?

-The PRISM framework provides a design approach for researchers working on strategically concealed or structurally unobservable processes.
-It's designed to help organize research design decisions and connect work to established traditions in causal inference and qualitative methods.

-Example users include:
-- Researchers studying militant operations, sanctions evasion, informal economies, or other domains with strategic concealment
-- Teams designing projects where standard data availability assumptions don't hold
-- Analysts working on opaque domains, such as supply chain vulnerabilities and regulatory evasion.

-PRISM is most valuable:

-- At the early stages of research design, when thinking systematically about what is and is not observable
-- For positioning research on opaque systems relative to the expectations in causal inference and qualitative communities

-Primary audiences:

-- Security and conflict researchers studying militant group operations, clandestine state programs, or terrorism
-- Supply chain and economic analysts investigating sanctions evasion, informal economies, or strategic vulnerabilities in critical materials
-- Computational social scientists bridging causal inference standards and measurement techniques available for hard-to-capture domains
-- Analysts working in domains where ground truth is systematically hidden

-## When to use PRISM:
-PRISM is most valuable for research questions that involve strategic concealment or structural unavailability when the phenomenon doesn't leave direct traces, and when one wants to:

-- Test theoretical mechanisms rather than just document patterns
-- Make systematic claims across multiple cases or contexts
-- Meet methodological standards for causal inference despite data limitations
-- Defend a research design to audiences expecting rigorous identification strategies
----

 ## Core Process Flow

 The schematic below outlines the PRISM design sequence.